Reproductive health care for incarcerated women in the United States: Lack of resources

 A lack of resources, specifically of adequate staff, within facilities is largely what contributes to the substandard care of inmates.
 For example, although California's prison system is the largest in the country, an obstetrician/gynecologist was not hired at the California Institution for Women (CIW) until pregnant prisoners in California filed a class action lawsuit (Harris v.
 McCarthy) against CIW.
 The Valley State Prison for Women (VSPW), another prison in California, had just two OB/GYN doctors on staff in 2000 (one of whom was indicted on four counts of sexual misconduct and eventually fired).
 Albion, a women's prison in New York State, has 1,000 prisoners, but only one GYN doctor, who works only 16 hours per week.
 Taconic, another facility in New York, which holds about 370 women, has no GYN doctor on site.
 In these cases, routine GYN care falls to the general nurse practitioner or Medical Director.
-In addition to the lack of staff, medical doctors are often not on duty on the weekends and during evening hours.
+In addition to the lack of staff, medical doctors are often not on duty on the weekends and evenings.
 This can be dangerous if medical emergencies arise during non-business hours.
 For example, a prisoner in CIW in 1997 went into labor over the weekend, when there was only one nurse on duty.
 The nurse strapped the woman into a gurney, but refused to help with her labor.
 When the baby was born not breathing, the nurse had to call paramedics, because she was unable to activate the breathing apparatus.
 By the time the newborn was transported to the hospital, he was declared brain dead.

 The difficulty with recruiting qualified staff can be attributed to both the physical isolation of women's prisons (often placed in areas that are considered undesirable to live in, where there are few available medical professionals), and to the relative lack of medical resources and low salaries that prisons offer to medical staff.
 Dr. Valda Chijide, a former HIV doctor in an Alabama prison, for instance, resigned from her position due to inadequate support.
 In this case, the HIV unit was rat-infested, with broken windows covered in plastic.